-We have completed enrollment of a 70-patient open-label, single arm Phase 2 clinical trial in which HyperAcute Pancreas was given in doses of either 100 million cells or 300 million cells approximately twice monthly for six months in combination with the standard-of-care treatment regimen, which consisted of gemcitabine chemotherapy plus 5-FU based chemoradiotherapy.
+We have completed enrollment of a 70-patient open-label, two-armed Phase 2 clinical trial in which HyperAcute Pancreas was given in doses of either 100 million cells or 300 million cells approximately twice monthly for six months in combination with the standard-of-care treatment regimen, which consisted of gemcitabine chemotherapy plus 5-FU based chemoradiotherapy.
 We enrolled patients for this clinical trial at 16 different sites including some of the leading cancer centers in the United States.
 Patients in this clinical trial had been diagnosed with Stage I and Stage II pancreatic adenocarcinoma, according to the AJCC system, and subsequently underwent surgical resection to remove all visible tumors with curative intent.
 There were no other exclusion criteria relative to preoperative disease status.
 The primary endpoint of this clinical trial was to evaluate disease-free survival with secondary endpoints of overall survival and toxicity.
-We enrolled the final patient in March 2010 and expect to report 12-month analysis of all 70 patients in January 2011.
+We enrolled the final patient in March 2010.